 The authority that oversees U.S. Bank Stadium has approved blackout curtains for the facility, materials that are needed for the upcoming Final Four.

 Home to the Minnesota Vikings, U.S. Bank Stadium is set to host the 2019 NCAA Men’s Basketball Final Four.
 The facility’s design includes translucent material that is used for much of its roof, as well as large glass windows that offer views of downtown Minneapolis.
-To meet NCCA standards, which require that require that all four teams receive the same lighting regardless of the time of day, U.S. Bank Stadium will need to have blackout curtains installed over those areas.
+To meet NCCA standards, which require that all four teams receive the same lighting regardless of the time of day, U.S. Bank Stadium will need to have blackout curtains installed over those areas.

 That project took a step forward on Thursday, when the Minnesota Sports Facilities Authority (MSFA) authorized a total of $5.2 million in funds–$4.6 million in spending, with the possibility for an additional $600,000.
 In conducting the vote, officials noted that the curtains are expected to be suitable for other events that could be hosted at U.S. Bank Stadium and not just the Final Four.
 More from the StarTribune: